1token-tech/onetoken/readme.md

 ![](https://img.shields.io/badge/PYTHON-3.6%2B-green.svg)

-OTS SDK
+OneToken SDK
 ====
-OTS is a application to fetch tick and play with orders.
+OneToken is a application to fetch tick and play with orders.
 OTS is a friendly python wrapper for ws API and restful API which will be introduce [here](#direct-api),  users can use API directly as they like

 Users can: